fitpay/fitpay-android/README.md

 	* The script will exit early if you don't supply two arguments or have uncommitted changed
 * Release app in bintray
 	* Click into Maven section
-	* There will be a yellow banner asking if you would like to release the latest version
+	* There will be a banner asking if you would like to publish the latest version
+	* If the upload failed, you can retry it with `./gradlew bintrayUpload` once the problem has been fixed.
 * Create a release in Github
 	* Use the following convention for name: `FitPay SDK for Android vX.X.X`
 	* Include notes using proper markdown about each major PR in the release.
 		* notes can be gathered from commit messages and from github releases page (commits since this release)
 * Confirm release was successful by updating the gradle file and syncing in Pagare
+* Don't forget to switch your local branch back